manikanta-kondeti/gis-code-challenge/README.md

 bash script.sh
 python server.py

-Open http://localhost:8080/busstops to check the results.
+Open http://localhost:8080/extract_bus_stops to check the results(Check the console for logs and wait for more than 10sec)
 ```